nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 - Prerequisites are the files or components that the target depends on.
 If any of the prerequisites are newer than the target, Make will execute the commands to update the target.
 - Commands are the actions that need to be performed in order to build the target.
 They are are typically shell commands, and are indented by a tab character, not spaces.

+For example, let's take a look at a simple HelloWorld program:

 [https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/tree/master/GNU_Make/SampleProjects/01_HelloWorld](https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/tree/master/GNU_Make/SampleProjects/01_HelloWorld)

+And with the content of Makefile below, GNU Make has enough information to compile the main executable file:

 ```
 main: main.o